ruksad/Wave-portal/README.md

 1. Get Api key for a testnet from quicknote
 2. we do not do deployment on hardhat local node
 3. Quicknote helps us to deploy contract on main blockchain or test netwok
+4. use dependency ``npm install --save dotenv`` to save your private key and quicknote qoerli secret url into .env file and add it to .gitignore
+5. deploy the contract on goerli test network using command``npx hardhat run scripts/deploy.js --network goerli``
+6. Deployed contract is on https://goerli.etherscan.io/address/0xB31b2E67BF456fD78C72558a12D86D4caa5ed729